Table of Contents

 Value creation or value addition can be done in several ways.
 For example, businesses transform inputs into more valuable forms, such as converting bauxite into aluminum slabs and processing them into car bodies.

-Another example is offering convenience, such as saving customers time as fast food businesses offer.
-Quality also contributes to added value, such as embedding 4G technology in smartphones instead of 3G.
+Another example is offering convenience, such as saving customers time, as fast food businesses offer.
+Quality adds value, such as embedding 4G technology in smartphones instead of 3G.

 Creating jobs